School Religious Studies Trip to New York

 - Itinerary planning service

 Between 1892 and 1954, twelve million immigrants first set foot on American soil at the reception centre at Ellis Island.
-Today, some 40% of Americans can trace at least one ancestor who passed through it.
+Today, some 40% of Americans can trace their history back at least one ancestor who passed through it.
 A fascinating piece of social history, a visit to the museum is essential to understanding this nation of immigrants.

 No trip to New York would be complete without a visit to the Statue of Liberty; the city’s iconic symbol.
-A choice of tours is available: the observatory tour will take you to the top of the pedestal, at the base of Liberty herself and give you the chance to look up into the statue.
+A choice of tours are available: the observatory tour will take you to the top of the pedestal, at the base of Liberty herself and give you the chance to look up into the statue.

 The Jewish Museum of New York is an art and cultural artifact museum.
 It is the leading Jewish Musuem in the United States and with over 26,000 objects; it holds the largest collection of Jewish art and culture outside of museums in Israel.
-The museum is located at 1109Fifth Avenue, in the former Warburg mansion, along Museum Mile in the Upper East Side of Manhattan in New York City.
+The museum is located in the former Warburg mansion, along Museum Mile in the Upper East Side of Manhattan in New York City.

 Hostelling International NY